cozygene/glint/docs/source/input.rst

 =====

 The following section describes arguments that allow to provide data files for glint, and the `--gsave`_ argument that allows to save and work with a binary version of the data (`glint files`_) for gaining computation speed-up.

-Note that glint does not work on raw data, but rather assumes data are given after raw data preprocessing.
+.. note:: glint does not work on raw data, but rather assumes data are given after raw data preprocessing.

+.. note:: glint currently does not allow NA values in the data.
+For users having NA values in their data files see `handling NA values`_.